mzattera/v4j/docs/008/index.md

 As discussed in [Note 006](../006), several models for the inner structure of Voynich word types have been created.
 The purpose of these models is to provide a description of such structure in a way that provides some insights (e.g. show that a particular sequence of character is often used).
 In this process, it is necessary for any model to operate some choices and simplifications in order to highlight what looks like a common pattern disregarding what seems more a "special case".
 How can we evaluate how good a model is?
-In other word types, how well does it describes Voynich word types, without indulging too much in useless details and exceptions?
+How well does it describe Voynich word types, without indulging too much in useless details and exceptions?

 An answer to this question comes from the theory of [classifiers](https://en.wikipedia.org/wiki/Classifier_(machine_learning)).
 We can look at each model as a tool that given a word in Voynichese can tell whether the word is a true Voynich word or not; this is done by looking at the set of word types a model can generate and classify a word type as a Voynich word type if it belongs to this set.